 , and Out-of-Character Alert

-.
+for further laughs.
 Not to be confused with Funday Pawpet Show

 character Hugh Manatee.